poojary9991/practse/README.md

 ### Testing
 Pytest was used to test the local model and ensure correct functionality before deployment to the Huggingface environment.
+The testing uses Tox to test using Github actions on Windows and Ubuntu environments with Python 3.7, python 3.8, and python 3.9.
 This covers part 2.b of the assignment.
 The tests can be found in the tests folder.

 ### Part 3: Report Submission